yousif-hag-ahmed/DNA_classification/README.md

 6/ Variational Autoencoding embedding with Neural Net

-as disscused in the lectures , I used a variational Autoencodder to produce a 50 dim representation of each DNA sequence , this is then feed to a dense nural net .
+as disscused in the lectures , I used a variational Autoencodder to produce a 50 dim representation of each DNA sequence , this is then feed to a dense neural net .

 file under Variational AutoEncoder embedding with NN.ipynb